heistp/antler/README.md

 sudo antler run
 ```

-Root access is needed to create network namespaces.
+Root access is required to create network namespaces.

 The antler binary must be in your PATH, or the full path must be specified.
 Typically, you add ~/go/bin to your PATH so you can run binaries installed by